octimot/StoryToolkitAI/INSTALLATION.md

 This should download the app in the folder that you chose.

 #### 4. Set up a virtual environment
-We recommend running the tool inside a virtual environment like virtualenv.
-This is not required, but it prevents messing up your Python installation.

-First, create a virtual environment:
+Create a virtual environment to install all the packages the tool needs in isolation from the rest of your system:

     python3.10 -m venv venv